israelperez/heroquest/soundboard/README.md

 - https://learn.adafruit.com/neotrellis-dungeon-crawl-soundboard
 - https://learn.adafruit.com/star-trek-sound-board-with-neotrellism4

-## Prepare the Audio files

-With this project there is the option of using up to 32 different audio samples. and 1 intro welcome sample.
-All the files need to be in the same format.
-That is **16-bit PCM WAV** at **22,050 Hz** and they need to be either **all Stereo** or **all Mono**.
-No mix and match! if the non-matching samples are played it will shutdown the unit.

-## Setting up the NeoTrellis
+## 1. Setting up the NeoTrellis

-1.  update to the latest bootloader https://learn.adafruit.com/adafruit-neotrellis-m4/update-the-uf2-bootloader
+1. Update to the latest bootloader https://learn.adafruit.com/adafruit-neotrellis-m4/update-the-uf2-bootloader
-    1. essentially is download the UF2 file.
+    1. Essentially this is downloading the UF2 file.
-    2. click the reset button on the back of the board once or twice depending on what’s already running on the board. you should see the NeoTrellis M4 come up as a new drive labelled **something...BOOT**
+    2. Click the reset button on the back of the board once or twice depending on what’s already running on the board.
+You should see the NeoTrellis M4 come up as a new drive labelled **something...BOOT**
-    3. drag and drop the bootloader UF2 into the new drive
+    3. Drag and drop the bootloader UF2 into the new drive
-2.  install the latest CircuitPython for NeoTrellis https://learn.adafruit.com/adafruit-neotrellis-m4/circuitpython
+2. Install the latest CircuitPython for NeoTrellis https://learn.adafruit.com/adafruit-neotrellis-m4/circuitpython
-    1. essentially is download the UF2 file of CircuitPython that is specifically made for this board.
+    1. Essentially this is downloading the UF2 file of CircuitPython that is specifically made for this board.
     2. Double click the reset button and a new drive will appear **something...BOOT**
-    3. drag and drop the circuit python UF2 into the new drive
+    3. Drag and drop the circuit python UF2 into the new drive
-3.  add the latest versions of the libraries used in this project. https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/ which one to download is based on which version of Circuit Python you are using.
+3. Add the latest versions of the libraries used in this project. https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/ You’ll need to download the right library for the version of CircuitPython you’re using.
 I’ve included version 7x in this repo as it was the stable version at the time of writing this.

-    for this project you will need the following files and paste them into the **/lib** folder.
+    For this project you will need the following files and paste them into the **/lib** folder:

     - adafruit_fancyled **(whole folder)**
     - adafruit_trellism4.mpy
     - neopixel.mpy
     - adafruit_matrixkeypad.mpy

-## Code and Audio Samples
+### Quick and easy method

 You can download the entire contents of https://github.com/israelperez/heroquest/tree/main/soundboard/NeoTrellis%20M4 and paste it into the root directory of the NeoTrellis.
 Just be aware that this code is using version 7.x of circuit python, so if you are using another version you will need to grab the correct libraries.

-**Copyright Notice**
-The audio samples here were gathered from various sources and thus have copyright.
-They were edited and combined to create these samples.
-They are only intended for personal use and can not be sold or distributed.
+It would still be worth while to read the rest of this guide incase you have problems or you want to make customisations.
+Make sure you understand the copyright and skip to section **5.
+Ready to use.**.

+## 2. Prepare the Audio files

+With this project there is the option of using up to 32 different audio samples and 1 intro welcome sample.
+All the files need to be in the same format.
+Which is **16-bit PCM WAV** at **22,050 Hz** and they need to be either **all Stereo** or **all Mono**.
+No mix and match!
+If the non-matching samples are played it will shutdown the unit.

+## 3. Programming the Audio Samples

 ### Welcome and intro